 Ringmaster gave Tramp one last chance to be funny, and we presume Tramp succeeded because Ringmaster invites Tramp back into the circus family after his highwire act with monkeys.
 But here again, for such an accomplished director, Chaplin displays an uncharacteristic neglect: through the whole highwire act – undoubtedly the funniest scene in the movie – we do not see any audience reaction shots!
 With Ringmaster’s threat ringing in our heads, we would imagine Chaplin the director would show Tramp winning back the crowd and Ringmaster in cutaway shots.
 No, the highwire act might as well be performed in the vacuum of space.

 Despite the inventiveness of all his new gags, and characteristic shotgun comedic timing, it seems Chaplin did not examine too deeply what his Tramp’s actions were saying about loyalty and love.
-Tramp tried hard to be a good performer, and succeeded, and could have led a relatively comfortable life as a denizen of the circus, with Daughter married to HIM.
-(With a job, he wouldn’t be destitute or homeless any more; also, being married to Daughter would stop her father’s beatings as well!)
-It was win-win and Chaplin the writer decided to make it lose-lose for no apparent reason.
-To marry off the daughter to Rex when he clearly had this other option makes it seem like Tramp is the shallow one, who was only after quick sex and then ease on down the road.
+With a job in the circus and Daughter’s love, it could have been win-win, but Chaplin the writer decided to make it loss-loss for no apparent reason.
+To marry off the daughter to Rex when he clearly had other options makes it seem like Tramp is the shallow one, who was only after quick sex and then ease on down the road.

 Let’s leave Chaplin’s private life outa this…